 Pay close attention to rooms with expensive electronics.

-#10: Keep Valuables in a Safe, or Safety Deposit Box
+Keep Valuables In A Safe Or Safety Deposit Box

-Don’t leave valuables or things like passports just lying around the house.
+Don’t leave valuables or important documents like passports just lying around the house.
 Keep them in a safe in an out of the way place.
 If it’s small, consider bolting it to the floor so someone can’t just pick it up and walk away with it.

 Better yet, consider a safety deposit box at a local bank.